-- There is a risk of increased demand for services, as a result of health debt caused due to COVID.
-Services are currently considering how best to manage this increased demand, but this may have an impact on future year budgets. - The recommendations of the Derek Feeley report have substantial implications for adult social care and the JB.
-The Scottish Government has committed to the principle of a national care service, although the scope and function are not yet known.
-It is likely that the creation of a national care service will have a major impact on the Integration Joint Board and ACHSCP, however, at this stage the impact cannot be quantified. - The rate of inflation and the effect this has on the ongoing cost of living, creates unprecedented pressures for our third-party providers.
+- The Scottish Government has committed to the principle of a national care service, although the scope and function are not yet known.
+It is likely that the creation of a national care service will have an impact on the Integration Joint Board and ACHSCP, however, at this stage the impact cannot be quantified.
+Further detail on the future shape and form of a National Care Service is expected to be received from the Scottish Government from March 2024 onwards. - The rate of inflation and the effect this has on the ongoing cost of living, creates unprecedented pressures for our third-party providers.
 As no additional funding has been received to mitigate the current level of inflation, this may have an impact on future budgets.